-The Master of Arts in Counseling (MA) in our Clinical Mental Health Counseling Department has been designed with a common core of coursework to meet the needs of students pursuing a master's level clinical mental health counseling degree.
-The program of study is designed for Christians and emphasizes the application of a biblical worldview to the professional practice of counseling.
+The Master of Arts in Clinical Mental Health Counseling (MA) program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The common core of coursework - meets the CACREP standards, preparing students who are pursing a master's level clinical mental health counseling degree.
+The program of study is designed for individuals who have a personal profession of faith in Christ and emphasizes the application of a biblical worldview to the professional practice of counseling.
 Christian ethical principles and theological principles are the themes that run through the program.
 Interactive materials are used to engage students in each course, culminating with on-site practical experience and supervision in the counseling field.
 This will challenge students to develop professional problem solving skills with a Christian lens throughout the program.